Keats/vincentprouillet/content/articles/speeding-up-django-postgres.md

 ## Conclusion
 Most of the time, the biggest bottleneck will be the database so do not forget that you are not using SQL and therefore you might make mistakes using an ORM (forgetting the update_fields for example) that you would never do in SQL.
 The first thing to check would be the postgres config if queries are running slow but don't forget to optimize the django part as well.
-In this project, some queries will still require tuning (probably worth a different article) through EXPLAIN.
+In this project, some queries will still require tuning through EXPLAIN (probably worth a different article).
-Including the postgres tuning and the django changes, the code still manages to run between 10 and 100x faster than it was before (some odd stuff was happening sometimes slowing down some queues quite a bit).
+Including the postgres tuning and the django changes, the code is running 10 and 100x faster than it was before.